 It can be featured prominently in the center of the room, or placed in a corner as an accent to the rest of the room’s design.
 It’s very versatile in that way.
 If you decide to do a hanging chair, you will also need the proper tools.

-These include a ladder, tape measure, drill, stud finder, S-hook, screwdriver, and another person to assist you, among other tools that may be needed depending on the type of ceiling your hanging it to.
+These include a ladder, tape measure, drill, stud finder, S-hook, screwdriver, and a second person, among other tools that may be needed depending on the type of ceiling your hanging it to.

 If you would rather just have the chair set up and ready to go, the variation with a stand may be the best decision.